 Henry Roberts, The Dwellings of the Labouring Classes: Their Arrangement and Construction; with the Essentials of a Healthy Dwelling (London: Society for the Improvement of the Labouring Classes, 1867), 120-121.

+See for instance Charles-Étienne Briseux, Architecture moderne ou L’art de bien bâtir pour toutes sortes de personnes (Paris: Claude Jombert, 1728).